adams-ears/Khandharooms/README.md

 The webpage was desinged using Google Chrome however functions on all browsers mentioned above.

+### Other testing

+The webpage was submitted to the peer-code-review channel within the code institutes slack community.
+This was extremely valuable for feedback from other mentors, module leads and students.
+It helped me to undersand what could be added or removed to make the webpage more user friendly, as well as having access to feedback from a 'fresh set of eyes'.

 ## Deployment

-**Github Pages** has been used to host my GitHub respository The live site can be found at the [following link:](https://adams-ears.github.io/Khandharooms/)
+**Github Pages** has been used to host my GitHub respository

+The live site can be found at the [following link:](https://adams-ears.github.io/Khandharooms/)

 The source code for the webpage can be in my repository [here:](https://github.com/adams-ears/Khandharooms)

 ## Credits

 ### Content